 We encourage you to leave your child at camp until the day ends so they will not miss out on activities and recognition of awards earned that day.
-We understand that there will be exceptions and when these occur, please notify the Camp Director in writing and as early as possible.
-Please note: We will not release campers between the hours of 4:00 PM - 4:30 PM
+We understand that there will be exceptions and when these occur, please notify the Family Services Coordinator in writing, phone call OR at rides ins and as early as possible.